 A common concern raised is that the same people always attend the IGF and therefore the IGF is less inclusive than it aims to be and thus lacks representativeness.
-This statement is reflected in contemporary discussions where the IGF work seeks to pursue outreach to include new people/ participation at the IGF2.
-Our assumption is that due to the nature of changing geographical locations, there are many one-time attendees who are only able to attend the IGF when this is being held in their country or region, and therefore, there may be many first-time participants (newbies) who do not return for future editions of the IGF.
-This section seeks to address the research question "Have individuals maintained their roles during different editions of the IGF?".
+This statement is reflected in contemporary discussions where the IGF work seeks to pursue outreach to include new people/ participation at the IGF.
+Our initial assumption was that due to the nature of changing geographical locations, there are many one-time attendees who are only able to attend the IGF when this is being held in their country or region, and therefore, there may be many first-time participants (newbies) who do not return for future editions of the IGF.
+This section seeks to address the research question "Have individuals sustained their participation and maintained their roles during different editions of the IGF?".